 According to the insights drawn from the LinkedIn Economic Graph.
 Globally, job transitions have globally gone up by 28% over the last three months across all roles.
-While this is a big number on its own, it’s even larger for sales professionals, at 39%.
+While this is a big number on its own, it’s even bigger for sales professionals, at 39%.

-While the trend of sales reps leaving organizations is common across all the industries, a few industries have particularly experienced a higher turnover.
+While the trend of sales reps leaving organizations is common across all industries, a few industries have particularly experienced a higher turnover.
 The technology/ software industry is one such industry that has recorded a 67% of sales turnover during the pandemic.

 Why?
-The reason for this high turnover is because sales in the technology industry is mostly carried out virtually.
+The reason for this high turnover is because sales in the technology industry are mostly carried out virtually.
 So remote working and virtual meetings made it possible for sellers to seek new job opportunities at any time and from anywhere.

 Want to know what’s the cost of losing a rep?
-According to a study by DePaul University, it costs around $115,000 in the United States for an organization when they loose a rep. This cost includes the cost of,
+According to a study by DePaul University, it costs around $115,000 in the United States for an organization when they lose a rep. This cost includes the cost of,